Admission to the Master International Relations, track European Union Studies.

 Today, there is virtually no policy area that is not directly or indirectly impacted by decisions made in Brussels.
 From the single market to environment and from agriculture to consumer protection, name it and the EU will in most cases be competent to make binding decisions on it (shared or exclusively).
 It has even been estimated that currently over half to three quarters of legislation that applies on national level originates from Brussels.
 Legislation that can have vast consequences (e.g. costs) for businesses, public organisations and consumers alike.
 These realities have attracted a wide variety of stakeholders to influence EU decision-making: it is estimated that there are approximately 20.000 EU lobbyists working for trade associations, companies, NGO’s and other organizations, indicating that lobbying is an accepted and widespread part of the EU system.
 In comparison: there are approximately 50.000 civil servants working for the institutions

 In this course you will be made familiar with the art of lobbying the EU.
-First we will the discuss the mayor EU developments that have had an impact on the way EU public affairs is conducted today.
-Then we will discuss the methods and techniques of EU public affairs along its main dimensions: monitoring, political intelligence, strategy, networks, lobbying and institutional communication.
-Finally we will debate the role of lobbying in the EU system and how it relates to EU democracy.
+First, we will discuss the major EU developments that have had an impact on the way EU Public Affairs & Lobbying is conducted today.
+Then we will discuss the methods and techniques of EU Public Affairs along its main dimensions: monitoring, political intelligence, strategy, networks, lobbying and institutional communication.
+Finally, we will debate the role of lobbying in the EU system, ethics and transparency and how EU lobbying relates to democracy.

 This course will provide students with an understanding of the theory and practice of EU Public Affairs and lobbying.
-Students will become acquainted with the tools & techniques of EU Public affairs and learn how to work with them in a multi-level arena.
+Students will become acquainted with different approaches, the tools & techniques and learn how to successfully work with them in a multi-level arena.
 This includes when, where and how to intervene in EU decision-making processes, influencing EU policy and legislation.